moirei/event-tracking/docs/guide/event-mapping/adapters.md

 # Adapters

-Adapters make it possible to tab into any given channel and event in order to modify the event name or payload properties.
+Adapters make it possible to tap into any given channel and event in order to modify the event name or payload properties.

 For example if you send events to `Mixpanel`, `GA`, and `BigQuery`, you can format certain events going to `Mixpanel` and `GA`.